microbial-pangenomes-lab/panfeed/README.md

 * `--start -50 --stop 100 --sample 0.1`, will restrict the plot to 10% of samples and to the -50 to +100 region relative to the start codon
 * adding `--nucleotides` to the above command will add the nucleotide letters to each plot

+# Working with a very large dataset

+**Note:** this is a new functionality introduced in v1.6.0

+If you are working with more than a few thousand input files, it is poor practice to have all the inputs in a single directory (e.g. for performance reasons).
+Following what other bioinformatic tools do to solve this issue, the `--gff` and `--fasta` arguments can also be provided as "files-of-files", where the path to each input file is written in each line.

 # Prerequisites:

 The following packages and version have been used to develop and test `panfeed`